 Pictures taken from Lubbock (left) and Slaton (right) on the evening of 23 May 2019.
 The left picture is courtesy of @austinjones and the right is courtesy of KAMC .

-Thursday, May 23rd, kicked off this active stretch as deep Gulf of Mexico moisture returned to West Texas, pushing well into eastern New Mexico early in the day.
+Thursday, May 23rd, kicked off this active stretch as deep Gulf moisture returned to West Texas, pushing well into eastern New Mexico early in the day.
 The dryline sharpened in the afternoon as it mixed into the western South Plains, and was the focus for scattered thunderstorm development.
 One storm spawned a brief anticyclonic tornado west of Brownfield, but the main impact from these storms were large hail and torrential rain.

 Lubbock WSR-88D radar animation valid from 7:44 pm to 8:22 pm on 23 May 2019.
-A visible satellite loop showing storm development between 4 pm and 5 pm on the 23rd can also be VIEWED HERE
+A visible satellite loop showing storm development between 4 pm and 5 pm on the 23rd can also be VIEWED HERE.

 Numerous spots saw hail as big as golf balls, while baseball size hail was reported near Shallowater and tennis ball size hail fell west of Floydada.